UCSD-PL/veridrone/_posts/2016-02-17-real-induction.markdown

 There are a couple ways to resolve this issue.
 One is to ensure that each step is always at least as large as some positive constant.
 However, we'll take an alternate approach.
-In this approach, we'll make sure that if we prove $$Q$$ for all numbers less than some bound, then we prove it for that bound as well.
+In this approach, we'll make sure that if we prove $$Q$$ for all numbers less than some bound (e.g. 1 in the above image), then we prove it for that bound as well.
 Formally, this means we need a second inductive step:

 - For any $$x \geq 0$$, if $$Q$$ holds on all $$y \in [0,x)$$, then $$Q$$ holds on $$x$$